New Research Into Protecting Wildlife From Offshore Wind Turbines.

 Prepared by the Biodiversity Research Institute (BRI), the study provides two years of high-quality baseline data to wind energy regulators, developers, and other stakeholders, which BRI gathered through a mix of methods, including boat and aerial surveys—filling critical information gaps on species distribution and behavior of seabirds, marine mammals, sea turtles, and other species.
 This extensive study covers more than 7,000 square miles of ocean waters along the Virginia, Maryland, and Delaware coastline where a number of offshore wind projects are moving forward.

-The study was conducted from 2012 to 2014 in Outer Continental Shelf waters off the Mid-Atlantic coast using several new technologies and methods to monitor and analyze wildlife distribution patterns.
+Surveying the Mid-Atlantic The study was conducted from 2012 to 2014 in Outer Continental Shelf waters off the Mid-Atlantic coast using several new technologies and methods to monitor and analyze wildlife distribution patterns.
 The results provide a new tool to help regulators, resource managers, researchers, and developers minimize issues during offshore wind siting and permitting processes, as well as informing natural resource management and conservation efforts.

 Typically, boat-based surveys are used to monitor marine wildlife because boats can travel slowly enough to allow researchers to record detailed data on species of interest.
 This includes behavioral data, such as “feeding frenzies” of dolphins and seabirds preying on fish.